SpellholdStudios/1pp/README_FR.md

 **Site internet du mod :** <a href="http://www.spellholdstudios.net/ie/1pp">Spellhold Studios</a>
 **Forum du mod :** <a href="http://www.shsforums.net/forum/159-1pp/">One Pixel Productions</a>

-Readme writing in progress...
-Don't try to download and install this mod as it is a WIP version and its install will fail, because of missing files still in development or in beta testing

 [Read the mod's readme](https://spellholdstudios.github.io/readmes/1pp-readme-french.html)